roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

+===

- ****** The Hard Body Shop Clerk ****** bydlsloan© "Well, she's a hottie all right," John said, referring to Paris Hilton, "but I don't think she holds a candle to Cori.
+"Well, she's a hottie all right," John said, referring to Paris Hilton, "but I don't think she holds a candle to Cori.
 The only place she's even close is with those legs.
 But they're a little too skinny.
 She has no ass and no tits, and I think we'll all agree Cori is very well-proportioned in those areas.
 And as far as cock-sucking, well, I've never had the pleasure of a Paris Hilton blowjob, but given the choice between one blowjob from Cori and 10 from Paris Hilton, I'd take the one every time."

  "What do you think of Paris Hilton, Cori?"